nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    is obtained with the `Manager#getUi` method.
 6. From the `Profile` object obtained, the `Profile#getSession` method is invoked with the session unique identifier parsed from the user input to obtain the `Session` object that we want to settle all transactions for.
-7. A `ArrayList<Person>` object containing all persons participating in the session is then obtained with the `Session#getPersonList` method.
+7. An `ArrayList<Person>` object containing all persons participating in the session is then obtained with the `Session#getPersonList` method.
 8. With the list of participants, an `ArrayList<PersonCostPair>` object is obtained with the `SessionSummaryCommand#getPersonCostPairList` method.